Best Backpacking Sleeping Pads of 2024

 • Slightly slower inflation/deflation

-Therm-a-Rest’s NeoAir XLite NXT is hands down the best 3-season sleeping pad on the market.
-This is the pad we pack most often for our trips in spring, summer, and fall, and several members of the CleverHiker team have a total of over 1,000 miles of experience with it.
-The XLite has a rare combination of comfort, warmth, and weight that makes it very tough to beat for backpacking.
+Therm-a-Rest’s NeoAir XLite NXT is easily one of the best 3-season sleeping pads on the market.
+Several members of the CleverHiker team have a total of over 1,000 miles of experience with this pad and you’ll often find it in our packs during spring, summer, and fall trips.
+The XLite has a rare combination of comfort, warmth, and weight that make it tough to beat for backpacking.

 The newest NXT version of the XLite has a slightly higher R-value and is 3 inches thick, so it’s a bit warmer and cushier than before.
-We find the insulation good enough for warm sleepers to stay comfortable in temps all the way down into the low 20s when paired with a good sleeping bag, which is really incredible for a pad this light.
+We’ve found the insulation good enough to stay comfortable in temps all the way down into the low 20s when paired with a quality sleeping bag, which is really incredible for a pad this light.
 CleverHiker Editor-in-Chief, Dave Collins, recently took the XLite NXT on a snowy late-season trek through Idaho’s Sawtooth Mountains and stayed perfectly warm and comfortable each night.

-Keeping pack weight down on backcountry trips is critical, and the XLite NXT is a stand-out in this arena.
-At just 13 ounces, the XLite is one of the lightest insulated inflatable pads on the market.
+Keeping pack weight down on backcountry trips is critical, and the XLite NXT is among the absolute best this arena.
+At just 13 ounces, the XLite is one of the lightest insulated pads on the market.
 And you’d be hard-pressed to find another option that offers the same warmth or durability at this weight.

 The main knock on previous XLite models was the crinkly sound they make when shifting around.
 We’re happy to report that the NXT is much quieter than previous versions.
-We’ve used it with a tentmate by our side as well as camp neighbors in nearby tents with no complaints.
-Don’t expect complete silence though – we’d say the XLite NXT is now just about as quiet as most air pads.
+We’ve tested it many times with tentmates by our side and camp neighbors nearby with no complaints.
+Don’t expect complete silence though – we’d say the XLite NXT is now just about as quiet as most air pads – they all make a little noise.

-The NeoAir XLite is a truly exceptional sleeping pad that we’ve put through the wringer over thousands of trail miles.
-It’s an all-time great backpacking sleeping pad, and we think you’ll agree.
+All things considered, the NeoAir XLite is a truly exceptional sleeping pad that we’ve put through the wringer over thousands of trail miles.
+It’s an all-time great backpacking sleeping pad and is clearly one of the best on the market.

 Therm-a-Rest NeoAir XTherm NXT